 1950s: Catholic Immigration Bureau (CIB) was established under the Catholic Family Services of Toronto.

-1970’s-80’s: New Canadian Immigration Policy welcomed increasingly diverse immigrant and refugee arrivals in Toronto.
-CIB programs and services were expanded.
+1970s: New Canadian Immigration Policy – Increasingly diverse immigrant and refugee arrivals.
+CIB program and services expanded.

-1982: CIB became a department of Catholic Charities, was renamed the Department of Immigrant and Refugee Services and began delivering services in Peel Region.
+1982: Catholic Immigration Bureau became a department of Catholic Charities and was renamed Department of Immigrant and Refugee Services; began delivering services in Peel Region.

-1984: CIB was re-established as an independent agency.
+1984: Re-established Catholic Immigration Bureau as an independent agency.

-1985: CIB began coordinating the Refugee Sponsorship Program for the Archdiocese.
-Increasing diverse newcomers continued to arrive.
+1985: Began managing the Refugee Sponsorship Program for the Archdiocese.
+Increasingly diverse newcomers arriving in Canada.

-1995: The name of the agency was changed from Catholic Immigration Bureau to Catholic Crosscultural Services (CCS).
+1995: Name change from Catholic Immigration Bureau to Catholic Crosscultural Services.

-2009: The Toronto East Quadrant Local Immigration Partnership (TEQ LIP) was developed; CCS took on the role of lead agency for the program.
+The Toronto East Quadrant Local Immigration Partnership (TEQ LIP) was developed; CCS took on the role of lead agency of the program.

-2015: Expansion of the Refugee Sponsorship Training Program (RSTP) in response to increased interest in sponsoring Syrian refugees.
+2016: Demand for Refugee Sponsorship Training Program (RSTP) services skyrocketed in response to the growing interest in Private Sponsorship of Syrian refugees.